dtrager02/SASEhack-2021/README.md

 pip install -r requirements.txt
 ```

-Now we can run the Flask application.
+Now we can run the Flask application from the /server directory

 ```
-python app.py
+python main.py
 ```

 Application should now be running and accessible via localhost.
 Default is `127.0.0.15000`